Love Goes: Background

 Smith opened a pop-up store in Soho, London named after the album in February 2020 before the release of the single "To Die For".

-On 15 July 2021, the title track of the album was featured in the final episode of season 2 of the Netflix series Never Have I Ever.

 Release and title

 Originally planned to be titled To Die For, Smith's third album was due to be released on 1 May 2020, but was then pushed back to 5 June 2020.
 By the end of March, Smith had confirmed that they had decided to delay the album till later in the year amid the COVID-19 pandemic.
 On their social media account, they posted the following message: "I have done a lot of thinking the last few weeks and feel that the title of my album and imminent release doesn't feel right ...
 I have to come to the decision to continue working on the album and make some important changes and additions.
 I will be renaming the album and pushing back the release date—both of which are to be confirmed at this time".

 On Friday 17 April, Smith explained the reasons for changing the album during an interview with Zoe Ball on BBC Radio 2, stating that the "album had the word 'die' in the title, which I just felt really uncomfortable with, with what's happening [coronavirus] and it's so important for me to be sensitive to my fans and to people listening to my music.
 This has been a really sad and awful time for us, so I've changed the album title, I'm going to change the album cover."
 The original cover art depicted Smith facing head-on with hands all around them.
 The hands on the album cover belong to Smith's "chosen family", Shea Diamond, Alok Menon, Jeff Hova, and Madison Phillips.
 Upon postponing the album, Smith announced that a new cover art would be produced.